 If a person is being falsely accused of something, they might use this phrase to inform the accuser that they are mistaken.

 The origin of this phrase is believed to be rooted in dogs and hunting.
 Dogs are sometimes used during hunting because of their strong sense of smell, their ability to chase and track other animals, and they add a bit of extra security for the hunter.

 Well, obviously dogs can make mistakes and choose the wrong tree.
-How might the dog pick the wrong one?
+How would a dog slip up and choose the wrong one?
 Well, there are a few reasons I could think of.
-Perhaps during the chase the dog was unable to keep up with the fleeing animal and thus lost sight of them, or maybe the dog got distracted along the way, losing focus.
+Perhaps during the chase the dog was unable to keep up with the fleeing animal and thus lost sight of them, or maybe the dog got distracted along the way and lost focus on what it was chasing.
 Whatever the case, if a dog fails to pick the right tree, well, then they are literally 'barking up the wrong the tree.'

 "You've been barking up the wrong tree, cried the Ohioan."